Download the Application

 - 50 percent of the approved amount will be issued upon completion of a signed grant contract between TMAF and the applicant organization; the signed contract must be returned within 45 days of the contract date.

-- Remaining 50 percent of the approved amount will be issued in April 2014, provided a grant presentation ceremony has been held (see below) and the mid-year report has been submitted (second half of the funds will not be provided until these two conditions have been met).
+- Remaining 50 percent of the approved amount will be issued six months later, provided a grant presentation ceremony has been held (see below) and the mid-year report has been submitted (second half of the funds will not be provided until these two conditions have been met).

 - Other payment arrangements may be made if approved by the TMAF Executive Director.